-Genki Sushi Hawaii Hepatitis A Lawsuits
+Genki Sushi Hawaii Hepatitis A Outbreak Class Action Lawsuit

 On August 15, 2016, the Hawaii Department of Health (HDOH) identified raw scallops served at Genki Sushi restaurants on Oahu and Kauai as a likely source of an ongoing hepatitis A outbreak.
 The product of concern was identified to be Sea Port Bay Scallops (Wild Harvest, Raw Frozen) that originated in the Philippines (states “Product of the Philippines” on the box) and were distributed by Koha Oriental Foods.